C Major Scale for Piano Beginners

 On the staff, the C major scale moves upward one note at a time.
 Each note appears on the next line or space.

-Chords in the C Major Scale
+Chords in C Major Scale

 The most important beginner chords in C major are: